Skip to main content

 Dewdrops and Climate Change: Dew Really Does Matter

 As temperatures warm and precipitation patterns change in many regions, dew formation could play an increasingly important role in ecosystems.
-Climate change models predict an increase in drought frequency and intensity in many parts of the U.S., along with more days of extreme heat in the summer.
-Dew may help plants survive these changing climate conditions.
+Models predict an increase in drought frequency and intensity in many parts of the U.S., along with more days of extreme heat in the summer.
+Dew may help plants survive these changing long-term weather conditions.

 François sees his study as the starting point for more research on global dew formation.
 He is now taking his own research further with a study focused on the interrelationships between rainfall, dew formation and moisture in the air.
 This study will use data from a global network of weather stations.